oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

         oractl:>
         ```

-        Re-deploy the testrunner service.
+        Re-deploy the transfer service.
 If you finished lab five, you can re-deploy the Transfer Service using the following command (notice the *--redeploy* option)

         ```shell
         oractl:> <copy>deploy --redeploy --app-name application --service-name transfer --artifact-path /path/to/transfer-0.0.1-SNAPSHOT.jar --image-version 0.0.1</copy>